Dennisdude/ScreenStack/README.md

 3. Open your browser and navigate to `http://localhost:5173`

+## Application Structure

+The application consists of two main pages:

+- **Home (Entdecken)**: Discover trending movies and TV shows, search for content, and add items to your watchlist
+- **Watchlist (Meine Liste)**: View and manage your personal collection with filtering capabilities

 ## API Endpoints

 The backend provides the following endpoints:

 - `GET /` - Welcome message
 - `GET /db-check` - Check database connection
-- `GET /movies` - Get all movies in watchlist
+- `GET /movies` - Get all movies and TV shows in watchlist
-- `POST /movies` - Add a new movie to watchlist
+- `POST /movies` - Add a new movie or TV show to watchlist
-- `DELETE /movies/:id` - Remove a movie from watchlist
+- `DELETE /movies/:id` - Remove an item from watchlist
-- `GET /search?query=<search_term>` - Search movies via TMDb API
+- `GET /search?query=<search_term>` - Search movies and TV shows via TMDb API
+- `GET /trending` - Get trending movies and TV shows from TMDb

 ## Development